 SJR State holds respiratory care pinning ceremony

-SJR State faculty and administration also honored the clinical sites and technologists from area hospitals who have helped students gain hands-on experience.
-The guest speaker was SJR State alumnus and respiratory therapist Heather Key, B.S., RRT.
+SJR State faculty and administration also recognized the clinical sites and technologists from area hospitals who have helped the students gain hands-on experience.
+The guest speaker was SJR State alumnus Swinita Moore, RRT, NPS, a NICU therapist at Flagler Hospital.

-Students completing the program from Clay County: Taylor Campa, Kimberly Smith and Kaitlin Taylor.
+Students completing the program from Clay County: Zenola Anderson, Desirrae Hamilton and Ann Sandoval.

-Students completing the program from Putnam County: Eleanor Hoffman, Ryan McNair, Kimberly Noble, Amos Tweh and Joanna Workman.
+Students completing the program from Putnam County: Kyndel Anderson, Chamberlee Burkes and Cortlyn Ussery.

-Student completing the program from Duval County: Latasha Curtis.
+The student completing the program from Duval County: Jermila Walker.

 The Associate in Science degree program prepares students for careers as respiratory care professionals.
 Upon successful completion of the 20 month curriculum, students are eligible to apply to take the national certification exams for Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT), both administered by the National Board of Respiratory Care.